synkyria/synkyria.github.io/about/programme.md

+---
-# Synkyria Programme – Purpose, Vision, and Axes
+title: Synkyria Programme – Purpose, Vision, and Axes
 ---

 > **Contextual note**
 > This text is not part of the canonical Synkyrian corpus.
 > It provides contextual, methodological, and programmatic framing